ant6n/ant6n-blog/content/blog/2017-01-11-trapflag-tracing.md

-Title: Trapflag-Tracing I:</br>Observing the exeuction of a Program from within itself
+Title: Trapflag-Tracing I:</br>Observing the execution of a Program from within itself
 Slug: 2017-01-11-trapflag-tracing
 Date: 2017-01-11 15:30:00
 status: published

-*This post explores the use of linux' ptrace functionality to step through a complete program execution instruction by instruction, and compares it to a much faster hack involving setting the x86 trap-flag and signal-handlers, which allows observing the execution of a
+*This post explores the use of Linux' ptrace functionality to step through a complete program execution instruction by instruction, and compares it to a much faster hack involving setting the x86 trap-flag and signal-handlers, which allows observing the execution of a